Groundwater Monitoring for Oil and Gas Production Areas and Underground Injection

 Follow-up measurements (after well treatment stimulation) shall be on the same schedule as any pressure testing of the treated well's casing.
 If the operator does not conduct a pressure test on the treated well casing following well stimulation treatment, a follow-up water sample shall be made available at least once.
 This sampling and testing program is subject to audit and review by the State Water Board.

 All water quality data collected as part of the property owner requested water sampling will be submitted to the State Water Board in an electronic format that is compatible with the State Water Board GeoTracker information system.
-Information regarding electronic submittal of water quality data is available on the Oil and Gas Groundwater Monitoring – Electronic Submittal Information webpage.

 The State Water Board is required to designate one or more qualified independent third-party contractors to perform property owner requested water quality sampling and testing (Pub.
 Resources Code, § 3160, subd. (d)(7)(B)).
 If you have been contacted by a well operator and would like to have your water sampled by a designated contractor, please visit our List of Designated Contractors for Water Sampling.

 To apply to become a designated contractor for water sampling, or if you are interested in learning more details, please visit: How to Become a Designated Contractor for Water Sampling